 EVENTS AND ACTIVITIES NOT FUNDED BY THE GSA

-- Single department or single program seminars, colloquia, or other departmental speakers and events are typical academic units' responsibility.
+- Single department or single program seminars, colloquia, or other departmental speakers and events are typical academic units' responsibilities.

 - The regular business meetings of a student organization.

-- Events and activities are the on-going responsibility of UCSB administrative units (such as graduate career services, child care, etc.).
+- Events and activities of UC Santa Barbara administrative units (such as graduate career services, childcare, etc.).